snowdrop/k8s-infra/ansible/README-post-installation.md

   ```

   To remove halkyon, pass as parameter `-e ACTION=remove`
-  You can also patch the `master-config.yaml` file of the kube-api server in order to enable `MutatingAdmissionWebhook` and `ValidatingAdmissionWebhook` using
+  You can also disable to patch the `master-config.yaml` file of the kube-api server with `MutatingAdmissionWebhook` and `ValidatingAdmissionWebhook` using
-  `-e patch=true`.
-By default, it is not patched.
+  `-e patch=false`.
+By default, it is patched.

 ### Command Persistence